IT, commodities lift Indian shares; Maruti falls

 BENGALURU, July 29 (Reuters) - Indian shares rose on Thursday, with IT and commodity stocks leading the recovery from a three-day fall, while Maruti Suzuki dropped after the carmaker missed estimates for profit margins.

-Shares of Maruti Suzuki (MRTI.NS) fell as much as 3.2%, their biggest intraday percentage drop since April 19, after the country's top carmaker missed estimates for quarterly profit margins on Wednesday as rising raw material costs eclipsed a robust revival in demand for its vehicles. read more
+Shares of Maruti Suzuki fell as much as 3.2%, their biggest intraday percentage drop since April 19, after the country’s top carmaker missed estimates for quarterly profit margins on Wednesday as rising raw material costs eclipsed a robust revival in demand for its vehicles.

 Tech Mahindra will report results later in the day, while Oracle and Coforge posted higher profits and revenue earlier this week.